seibert-media/linchpin-display/README.md

 *up* images.
 Downscaling to fit the images onto the screen will always happen, it's not possible to disable that.

-The last option is a Template for the info line, shown below everything else.
+The fifth option is a Template for the info line, shown below everything else.
 This is evaluated as a python format string, which supports the following placeholders